snlimadev/api-rock-paper-scissors-online/README.md

 &middot; action: Specify 'create' to create a new room, 'join' to enter an existing room or 'getRooms' to obtain a list of available public rooms.
 <br/>
 &middot; roomCode: Unique code for the game room.
-Must be an integer.
+Must be a positive integer.
 <br/>
 &middot; isPublic: Specify 'Y' to make the room visible in the lobby, or 'N' to make the room private.
 <br/>